updated on 13 March 2023

 Law degrees are offered at Queen’s University Belfast (QUB) and the Ulster University in Northern Ireland.
 However, law degrees from a number of other institutions in England, Wales and Ireland are also accepted as qualifying law degrees for the purposes of passing on to the next stage: apprenticeship.

 Non-law graduates must complete a two-year master's in legal science at QUB before they can progress to their apprenticeship.

 The vocational study and practical training aspects that are found separately in England, Wales and Scotland are combined in Northern Ireland.
 After completing a written admissions test, trainee solicitors must undertake a two-year apprenticeship under a supervising solicitor (called a ‘master’).
 The practical component comes first, with a three-month period of office-based training.
 This is followed by one year studying for the Certificate of Professional Legal Studies.
 This is then followed by a further eight months of office-based work/training.

-In Northern Ireland, trainee barristers must complete a qualifying law degree, undertake the Bar Postgraduate Diploma in Professional Legal Studies at the Institute of Professional Legal Studies at QUB.
-They are then called to the Bar; but before they can practise, they must enter into one year of pupillage with a practising barrister of not fewer than seven years’ standing.
+In Northern Ireland, pupil barristers must complete a qualifying law degree, undertake the Bar Postgraduate Diploma in Professional Legal Studies at the Institute of Professional Legal Studies at QUB.
+They’re then called to the Bar; but before they can practise, they must complete one year of pupillage with a practising barrister of not fewer than seven years’ standing.